Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: SSH models with further neighbor terms

 \section{SSH models with further neighbor terms}

-The standard SSH model \cite{SSH1,SSH2} is defined on a 1D bipartite lattice where one primitive cell contains two different sites, A and B. The corresponding Hamiltonian is described as \be H_{vw}=\sum_{j=1}^N\left(v\,c^\dag_{{\rm A},j}c_{{\rm B},j}+w\,c^\dag_{{\rm A},j+1}c_{{\rm B},j} \right)\!+{\rm h.c.}, \ee where $c_{{\rm A},j}$ and $c_{{\rm B},j}$ stand for the annihilation operators of electron on sublattices A and B, respectively, in the $j$th primitive cell. $N$ is the total number of primitive cells where $v$ and $w$ are the intracell and intercell hopping amplitudes, respectively.
-Those terms permit hopping only between the adjacent sites.
+The standard SSH model \cite{SSH1} is defined on a 1D bipartite lattice where one primitive cell contains two different sites, A and B. The corresponding Hamiltonian is described as \be H_{vw}=\sum_{j=1}^N\left(v\,c^\dag_{{\rm A},j}c_{{\rm B},j}+w\,c^\dag_{{\rm A},j+1}c_{{\rm B},j} \right)\!+{\rm h.c.}, \ee where $c_{{\rm A},j}$ and $c_{{\rm B},j}$ stand for the annihilation operators of electron on sublattices A and B, respectively, in the $j$th primitive cell. $N$ is the total number of primitive cells where $v$ and $w$ are the intracell and intercell hopping amplitudes, respectively.
+These terms permit hopping only between the adjacent sites.
 Energy spectrum of $H_{vw}$ is gapless when $w=v$, while there is a band gap when $w \ne v$.
-Among the two gapful regions around the gapless point one is topologically trivial ($\nu=0$) when $w<v$, and remarkably as long as $w>v$, this simple model hosts a single nontrivial topological phase with $\nu=1$.
+Between the two gapful regions around the gapless point, one is topologically trivial ($\nu=0$) when $w<v$, and remarkably as long as $w>v$, this simple model hosts a single nontrivial topological phase with $\nu=1$.

-In 2019, Li and Miroshnichenko \cite{Li} showed that a new topological phase with $\nu=-1$ appears upon introducing additional terms which allow hopping between sites of A sublattice and nonadjacent sites of B sublattice but only among the NN primitive cells.
+In 2019, Li and Miroshnichenko \cite{Li} showed that a new topological phase with $\nu=-1$ appears on introducing additional terms which allow hopping between sites of A sublattice and nonadjacent sites of B sublattice but only among the NN primitive cells as shown in Fig. \ref{Extended-SSH-1}.
 A single pair of topological edge states is found to appear associated with this new phase.